dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

     - and it implies that the metaverse is just the universe itself and all the limited simulated universes contained within it

-the reasoning here is: if it's turtles all the way down, then why not turtles all the way up?  why would we assume that we're the turtle on top? and yet, it's not just turtles up and down, it's turtles branching outwards in every direction.
+The reasoning here is: if it's turtles all the way down, then why not turtles all the way up?
+Why would we assume that we're the turtle on top? and yet, it's not just turtles up and down, it's turtles branching outwards in every direction.